jarviscanada/jarvis_data_eng_ModhoopMitra/linux_sql/README.md

 LCA team to generate reports for future resource planning, such as adding or removing servers.

-This project allows the LCA to accomplish the outlined task through various bash scripts that interact with Docker containerization, PostgreSQL RDBMS and cron.
+This project allows the LCA team to accomplish the outlined task through various bash scripts that interact with Docker containerization, PostgreSQL RDBMS and cron.

 ## Quick Start